 This action is the first thing to do if you are having issues on your iPhone

-- Press and Hold the Home button and the Sleep/Wake button together for 10 seconds till you see the Apple Logo Appear.
-Release the buttons and let the device start up on its own.
+- For iPhone 6S and below, all iPads, and iPod Touches, press and Hold the Home button and the Sleep/Wake button together for 10 seconds till you see the Apple Logo Appear.
+Release the buttons and let the device start up on its own

-- If you are using an iPhone 7, you will need to press the Sleep/Wake button and the Volume down button together till you see the Apple Logo.
+- If you are using an iPhone 7 or 7+, you will need to press the Sleep/Wake button and the Volume down button together till you see the Apple Logo

 Sometimes a forced reset is the most common answer to iPhone problems following an iOS upgrade.